hypertrial/stacking-sats/README.md

 ## Open Capstone Projects

 Capstones are often called the **most valuable part of a STEM degree**.
 Students pay thousands in tuition just to access them.
-We give you the same experience, completely **free, remote, and open to everyone**.
+Trilemma Foundation is giving you the same experience, completely **free, remote, and open to everyone**.

 This is your chance to: